3D VR Sketch Guided 3D Shape Prototyping and Exploration: Method

 \subsubsection{Sketch loss}

-Given the misalignment between sketches and reference 3D shapes in the existing dataset \cite{luo2020towards}, as we show in \cref{fig:problems}, we aim for the reconstruction result to stay close to the sketch input.
+Given the misalignment between sketches and reference 3D shapes in the dataset \cite{luo2020towards}, as we show in \cref{fig:problems}, we aim for the reconstruction result to stay close to the sketch input.
 To achieve this goal, we design a sketch loss $\mathcal{L}_{\text{sketch}}$.

-Since a sketch is a sparse representation of a 3D shape, we assume that the sketch stroke points $g \in \mathbb{R}^{N_{s} \times 3}$ represent shape surface points.
+Since a sketch is a sparse representation of a 3D shape, the intended 3D shape surface should lie in the vicinity of sketch stroke points.
 Therefore, the reconstructed SDF values at those points should be close to zero.
 Formally, we define this loss as follows:

-where $g_i$ is the $i$-th sample points from the input sketch.
+where $p^c_{i}\in C$ is the $i$-th sample points from the conditioning sketch, and $N_s$ is the number of sampled points in a sketch.